agustingarciaflores/macbook-ansible/README.md

 # macbook

-The ansible playbook in this repository sets up my MacBook with all tools I need.
+The ansible playbook in this repository sets up my MacBook I use to work with [Anaconda](https://anaconda.com) with all tools I need.

+The setup this playbook provides is opinionated as its targeted at my usage patterns and workflows with e.g. Neo2 Keyboard layout, VS Code as IDE, keepassxc as password manager.

+Check [the „Deployment“ section](##Deployment) for instructions on how to only install the basic toolset.

 ## Tools and configurations